Nighmared/alaconfy/README.md

 ```

-the required manpages are available from:
+## the required manpages are available from:

 base manpage: https://raw.githubusercontent.com/alacritty/alacritty/refs/heads/master/extra/man/alacritty.5.scd

 bindings: https://raw.githubusercontent.com/alacritty/alacritty/refs/heads/master/extra/man/alacritty-bindings.5.scd

 ## Disclaimer

 I usually take pride in writing good code.
-However since I did not feel that this was worth my time and effort this project was implemented entirely by AI using a Skill distilled from another project to simulate my own coding style and some basic guidance about how the parser should be built
+However since I did not feel that this was worth my time and effort, this project was implemented entirely by AI.
+Using a Skill distilled from another project to simulate my own coding style and some basic guidance about how the parser should be built.